mhtess/bdappl2018/chapters/3-simpleModels.md

 So our prior distribution is the `Beta({a: 1, b:1})`.

-Because assigning equal probabilities to all possible values of a distribution is a very common practice, this distribution can also be described by another family of distributions: The Uniform distribution.
+Because assigning equal probabilities to all possible values of a distribution is a very common practice, this state of knowledge can also be described with another family of distributions: The Uniform distribution.
 The Uniform distribution has two parameters as well (also denoted in WebPPL as `a` and `b`).
 These parameters are the lower and upper bounds of the range of values.
 And so, the `Beta({a: 1, b:1})` is equal to `Uniform({a: 0, b:1})`.

 ~~~~
 var PriorDistribution = Uniform({a:0, b:1})